JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 Early versions of TypeScript didn't attempt to figure out those complicated constructor cases.
 They instead only made sure that in classes containing properties, the first logical line of code in a constructor was a `super()` call.

-TypeScript's type checker would report an error on the previous snippet's `this`:
+TypeScript's type checker would report a type error on the earlier snippet's `this`:

 ```ts
 class Base {}